achorg/ach2025-website/en/workshops.md

 layout: page
 ---

 In advance of ACH 2026, we'll be piloting a pre-conference virtual workshop series offering low-cost opportunities for teaching and learning on digital humanities topics that matter to the community.
+Note: workshops will be taught in English.

 ## Schedule at a Glance